 2015: We have placed 132 dogs and a new yearly placement record for our dog rescue thanks to 100+ volunteers who help each year!
 And it was a very busy year with fostering horses and volunteering for Rough Start Horse Rescue as always.

 2014: We have placed 121 homeless wiener dogs this year and volunteered with the local horse rescue to help them place a lot of homeless horses as well!
 That means we placed over 120 dogs in the last three years.

 2013: We have adopted 126 dogs in 2013, a new record.
 We also helped place three homeless horses.
 Plus we volunteer with a local horse rescue as a foster and training home.
 We help Rough Start Horse Recue place their rescued horses from their farm at their events as well.

 2012: We adopted out 120 homeless wiener doggies and three rescued horses in 2012, yet another new record for dog adoptions!

 2011: DRNW adopted out 90 happy dogs.
 We also placed three horses that we worked and rehomed from our farm.
 We also worked with a herd of eight abandoned horses in November 2011 to see they all were placed into a local horse rescue to find new homes.

 2010: We adopted 65 happy dogs and three rescued horses in 2010 even while rebuilding from a fire in 2009 that took out the house, garage and two outbuildings.
-See photos form that on this web site.
 The horse barn was fine so we just rebuilt and got back to work rehoming wieners like always.
 We officially reopened in April 2010 after rebuilding that past winter.

 2009: We adopted 71 happy dogs from our home even with the house, garage and two outbuildings fire in October in addition to the four dogs that we had to place from the area shelter when the house burned down.
 And we placed two rescued horses that we retrained as well.